 Chamber member dues are based on the number of employees at the business.
 Investment levels starts at $412 and include a wide range of services and benefits.
 Please contact the Chamber’s Membership Director for more information and to set up a meeting at your convenience.

 Throughout the year the Chamber collects nominations for potential board members.
 A nominating committee then recommends a slate of candidates from across the region who represent diverse business industries and non-profit organizations.
 Finally, ballots are mailed to all active members of the Chamber who vote on the proposed candidates.

-The Chamber represents more than 1,200 diverse businesses and community organizations, employing nearly 47,000 professionals.
+The Chamber represents nearly 1,000 diverse businesses and community organizations, employing nearly 48,000 professionals.
 From sole proprietors to corporations employing thousands of people, the Chamber serves all of its members with programs and services designed to inform, educate and assist them in reaching their full business potential.